 Jeremy Clarkson has become an icon for ‘petrol heads’ and non-political correctness.
 Sometimes his comments have landed him in hot water, such as disparaging comments about Norfolk, workers at Hyundai, global warming, speeding, cyclists and Wales.
 However, Clarkson claims he is not a serious commentator, but just tries to be funny.

 “I don’t have any influence over what people do, I really don’t.
 It makes no difference what I say.
 Top Gear is just fluff.
 It’s just entertainment – people don’t listen to me.”

-However, others are not convinced that Clarkson's comments carry no weight as his views can be influential in shaping some people's opinions of cars and wider issues.
-After criticising the Malaysian, Perodua Kelisa, as the the 'worst car in the world' built in 'jungles by people who wear leaves for shoes', he was criticised in the Malaysian parliament.
+However, others are not convinced that Clarkson’s comments carry no weight as his views can be influential in shaping some people’s opinions of cars and wider issues.
+After criticising the Malaysian, Perodua Kelisa, as the ‘worst car in the world‘ built in ‘jungles by people who wear leaves for shoes’, he was criticised in the Malaysian parliament.

 But Clarkson tries to laugh off his comments.
 For example, when Clarkson caused upset by placing a 3D plastic map of Wales in a microwave, he defended himself by saying ‘I Put Wales in there because Scotland wouldn’t fit.’

-In addition to career as a motoring journalist and presenter, Clarkson has presented documentaries on Science, military and Inventions that Changed the world.
-In the BBC programme - Great 100 Britons, Clarkson championed Isambard Kingdom Brunel and prominent engineer in the industrial revolution.
+In addition to a career as a motoring journalist and presenter, Clarkson has presented documentaries on Science, military and Inventions that Changed the world.
+In the BBC programme – Great 100 Britons, Clarkson championed Isambard Kingdom Brunel and prominent engineer in the industrial revolution.